pavsingh7/Recommender-Systems/README.md

 ***
+# Projects in Development (*Coming Soon*)

+## Amazon Software Products Recommendation

+This project is almost done.
+It includes the application of collaborative filtering and content based filtering (separately) to recommend software products to users.
+Specifically, we apply NMF and NCF approaches as well as content based filtering using a document term matrix to use text data to recommend software products.
+Moreover, we also include sentiment analysis to generate additional feature to help recommend products.

+The data set is from the [Amazon Software](https://jmcauley.ucsd.edu/data/amazon/) data set.
+The data set contains reviews of software products from Amazon.

+## Fashion Recommendation System using Image Recognition

+The idea is to use a fashion data set, for example the DeepFashion dataset, to train a CNN model that can recognize fashion items.
+The model will then be used to recommend similar fashion items to the user.

+***
 ## Recommender Systems

 A Recommender System, is a subclass of information filtering system that seeks to predict the "rating" or "preference" a user would give to an item.
 Recommender systems are utilized in a variety of areas, but are most commonly recognized as playlist generators for video and music services, product recommenders for online stores, or content recommenders for social media platforms.